eleva

 Introduction

-Eleva is designed to offer a simple yet powerful way to build frontend applications using pure vanilla JavaScript.
+Eleva is designed to offer a simple yet powerful way to build frontend applications using pure vanilla JavaScript — including AI-agent-powered experiences.
 Its goal is to empower developers who value simplicity, performance, and full control over their application to build modular and high-performance apps without the overhead of larger frameworks.
+With the built-in Agent plugin, Eleva also delivers exceptional Agent Experience (AX) for LLM and AI integration.

 Design Philosophy